RajbeerChandra/meta-backend-capstone/README.md

 # Meta Backend Capstone
-This is a capstone project for the Meta Back-End Development course
+This is a capstone project for the Meta Back-End Development course- Coursera

 # Commands